 Lines 5-11-Taxable period of NOL.
-Enter the taxable period in which an NOL was incurred and for which you are carrying forward all or a portion of that NOL to 2021.
+Enter the taxable period in which an NOL was incurred and for which you are carrying forward all or a portion of that NOL to 2022.

 Lines 5(a)-11(a)-Total NOL for taxable period.
-Enter the total NOL, before any carryback or
+Enter the total NOL, before any carryback or carryforward for the taxable period entered on lines 5-11.
+This amount should be entered as a negative number and include all adjustments and/ or amendments made by the taxpayer, the Internal Revenue Service (IRS) and the Montana Department of Revenue (MDOR).

 Note: Any adjustments made by the taxpayer or IRS must be reported to Montana on an amended Form CIT.
-You cannot make adjustments to the NOL on this schedule.
+You cannot adjust the NOL on this schedule.
 For combined filers, enter NOL incurred for each separate corporation.

-Lines 5(b)-11(b)-NOL applied to periods other than 2021.
-For the NOL reported on lines 5(a)-11(a), enter any amounts that have been carried back or carried forward to tax periods other than 2021.
+Lines 5(b)-11(b)-NOL applied to periods other than 2022.
+For the NOL reported on lines 5(a)-11(a), enter any amounts that have been carried back or carried forward to tax periods other than 2022.
 These amounts must be entered as positive numbers and include all adjustments and/or amendments made by the taxpayer, the IRS and the MDOR.
 See note above regarding adjustments.